 - DIY: How to Plant a Personal Garden In a Small Urban Space

-I just found out about a book that goes more in depth about growing your own food on a balcony: The Edible Balcony
+I also found out about a book that goes more in depth about growing your own food on a balcony: The Edible Balcony: Growing Fresh Produce in Small Spaces

 It is possible to have a small garden even when you are as space-restricted as an apartment or condo dweller is.
 It just takes a bit of creative thinking and some compromises, but you can enjoy a mini tranquil garden and dream of a bigger one when you are able to afford it.